Client-Side Validation for RPC Methods

-The schema emitted by the server-side code is primarily used to build the RPC modules, but as an implementation side-effect it can also be used for client-side validation.
-The cllient-side validation library is defined by hooking into the RPC module template via validateOnClient import.
+The schema emitted by the server-side code is primarily used to generate RPC modules.
+As a side effect of this implementation, it can also power client-side validation.
+Client-side validation is enabled by wiring a library into the RPC module template via the validateOnClient import.

 /** @type {import('vovk').VovkConfig} */